Sierpc: The church under the invocation of the Holy Ghost

 The church was built in the 16th century.
 At the beginning it was a chapel near a hospital.
 The church was built in the Gothic style and later rebuilt in Baroque style.
 A fire in 17th century destroyed the church completely and after second rebuilt it lost its original form.
 The most valuable relic, not only of church but of the town are pieces of paintings from the Middle Ages and a sculpture from the 16th century "Generosity's Throne" made by the pupils of Veit Stoss.
 Now it's in main altar.

 "Kasztelanka" manor house

 The manor house was built at the turn of the 17th and 18th century and, undoubtedly, it is one of the most important monuments in the Sierpc area and the oldest architectonic laic object in the town.
 It is a timber house with a thatched roof.

 There are plenty of mysterious legends and stories about "Kasztelanka" and the adjoining Benedictine monastery which is connected to it via a corridor.
 The monastery is more massive and solid, indicating it may have had a defensive purpose, perhaps against a Swedish attack.

+Demographics

 Transport

 It is located at the intersection of the national road No 10, which connects Warsaw and Toruń, and voivodeship roads No 541 and 560.
 Sierpc is a rail junction of local importance, where two lines cross: Kutno-Brodnica and Nasielsk-Toruń.

 Economy

-The Kasztelan brewery is located in the town.
+The Kasztelan brewery and OSM Sierpc dairy cooperative are located in the town.